 If you’re lucky like I was on the day that I visited, there will be a shuttle to take you one-way and you may even get a taste of warm, homemade tortillas outside the mission at Tumacácori.

-Location: 45 minutes south of Tucson.
-Start at the visitor center of either the Tumacácori National Historical Park (1895 E Frontage Road, Tumacacori) or the Tubac Presidio State Park (One Burruel Street, Tubac)
+Start at the visitor center of either the Tumacácori National Historical Park (1895 E Frontage Road, Tumacacori, AZ) or the Tubac Presidio State Park (One Burruel Street, Tubac)

 It is just over four miles from Tumacácori to Tubac.
 Of course, you can also drive!
 It’s just a seven-minute drive.

 Two hours one way to walk.
 Seven minutes to drive.

 Easy and flat!
 Bring water, though, it gets hot out there.